 - Continuing Medical Eduction: The Continuing Medical Education (CME) Committee is responsible for reviewing educational content for the Academy’s live and enduring activities to ensure they are clinically sound and meeting ACCME and AMA standards.
 The committee is responsible for reviewing Academy policies regarding the development of educational content to ensure they are up-to-date and meet ACCME requirements.
 The committee develops a comprehensive year-end CME evaluation report to ensure the Academy’s educational activities are meeting quality standards and adhering to its mission.

 - Corporate Relations: The Corporate Relations Committee (CRC) reviews the Academy’s overall relationships with industry.
 The CRC reviews and recommends new or updated policies to protect AAPM&R and its members.
 Corporate Support accounts for approximately 25-30% of AAPM&R’s revenue per year.
 The CRC reviews existing support options and helps define new opportunities and industry prospects for support in order to protect and grow the revenue.

-- Digital Learning Committee: The Digital Learning Committee provides strategic oversight for the development of digital educational products that are housed on the Academy’s online educational platform - mē ®.
+- Digital Learning Committee: The Digital Learning Committee provides strategic oversight for the development of digital educational products that are housed on the Academy’s Online Learning Portal.
 The Committee is responsible for reviewing Needs Assessment and Evaluation data to make new product recommendations to Medical Education Committee (MEC) to ensure the Academy’s digital educational products are meeting member needs.
 The Committee is responsible for determining the processes for developing education content of these new products.

 - Diversity & Inclusion: The Diversity & Inclusion Committee is charged with developing, implementing, integrating, and supporting strategies and activities to achieve priority goals related to diversity and inclusion and to creating an equitable and welcoming environment.